 Non-Car Accident Claims

 If you suffer an injury in an accident other than a car crash, you may have to pay your medical bills out of pocket or through your health insurance company until you can obtain a settlement from the at-fault party.
-If you cannot afford to pay your medical bills, consider hiring an injury attorney for assistance.
+If you cannot afford to pay your medical bills, consider hiring an experienced Kansas City personal injury attorney.
 A lawyer may be able to negotiate with a health insurance company for upfront coverage of the costs of your medical bills until the successful resolution of your case.
 Then, your lawyer can help you file a claim or lawsuit against the defendant for compensation.
 Upon receiving a settlement or verdict, part of your award will go to the insurer to repay your medical debts.

 Work-related accidents could lead to serious and debilitating injuries.
 You may suffer a catastrophic injury that requires thousands of dollars in medical care and forces you to stay home from work.
 The entity responsible for paying your medical bills after a workplace accident depends on the situation.